samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 ![Features and Labels Distributions](https://github.com/samsetegne/SSetegne-NFL-Big-Data-Bowl-Submission/blob/master/images/features_labels_distributions.png)

 A few things that you can notice is that defense personnel is much more varied than offense personnel, hinting at a more dynamic nature to personnel choices by defensive coordinators.
 As expected, a relatively small portion of our data consists of 4th down plays since we are looking at completed passes only.
-The catch routes show positive variation for the catcing receiver as well as receiver mate routes although short passes seem much more common (indicated by x route values of 1 which we mapped to catches less than 15 yards beyond the line of scrimmage).
+The catch routes show positive variation for the catching receiver as well as receiver mate routes, although short passes seem much more common (indicated by x route values of 1 which we mapped to catches less than 15 yards beyond the line of scrimmage).

 Let's look a little closer at our label, the catch separation in yards.